·StorageOwnerAdvisor Team

 8. Final Word: Treat Auctions as Compliance, Not Cleanup

 Storage auctions are part of the job.
-They are not your favorite part of the job, and they're not the most profitable part either — most operators recover only a fraction of the unpaid rent through the auction itself.
-What auctions do reliably accomplish is closing out a delinquent account legally and freeing the unit so it can earn rent again.
+Not anyone's favorite part.
+Not the most profitable part either, since most operators recover only a fraction of the unpaid rent through the auction itself.
+What auctions do reliably accomplish is closing out a delinquent account legally and getting the unit back so it can earn rent again.

 Approach the process as compliance, not cleanup.
-Follow your state statute, document everything, use software that automates the timeline, and keep excess proceeds segregated.
-Operators who treat auctions this way almost never end up on the wrong side of a lawsuit.
+Follow your state statute.
+Document everything.
+Use software that automates the timeline.
+Keep excess proceeds segregated.
+Operators who run their auctions this way almost never end up on the wrong side of a lawsuit.
 Operators who improvise eventually do.

-If you're not sure whether your current process is compliant, the safest first step is a 30-minute call with a self-storage attorney in your state.
-The cost is trivial compared to the cost of getting a single auction wrong.
+If you're not sure whether your current process is compliant, the safest first step is a 30 minute call with a self-storage attorney in your state.
+The cost of that call is trivial compared to the cost of getting one auction wrong.

 Looking for Management Software vendors?